bt3gl/building_blog/content/intro_amigo.md

 $ sudo amigo
 ```

-This retrieves the data from GCP and generate JSON reports.
-These reports will be save where is `reports_dir` in the config file.
+This retrieves the data from GCP and generates JSON reports.
+These reports will be saved where is `reports_dir` in the config file.

 It is advised to watch for STERR and STDOUT in the `log_file` file defined in `config.yaml` (default to `amigo_log.txt`):